 I share the concerns of the Surrealists’ work, which are still relevant to our contemporary concerns –– the political, the psycho/social, and spiritual, grappling with the subconscious, working within, yet pushing against, established systems.
-Metaphorically, these Surrealist underpinnings are the paradoxical …the necessary destruction before creation, beauty in ugliness, the pain in pleasure, the end and the beginning.
-I aspire to the Brechtian “V” Effect —the Distancing/Alienating Effect - making the familiar strange (or the strange familiar).
+Metaphorically these Surrealist underpinnings are the paradoxical …the necessary destruction before creation, beauty in ugliness, the pain in pleasure, the end and the beginning.
+I aspire to the Brechtian “V” Effect —the Distancing/Alienating Effect of making the familiar strange (or the strange familiar).

 Unprimed cotton batiste, the fabric commonly used to make handkerchiefs, is the surface on which catastrophic marks, drips and stains, pattern and camouflage, work with and against each other to evoke patterns in human nature, life cycles and the creative process.
 Images and painting qualities are superimposed, and often conflict.
 Distinctions are blurred between the natural, the vegetal and animal world, and the manufactured and designed, and accidental.
 The untethered-ness, the sense of being unmoored in the intertwining, folding, and undulating imagery speaks to the condition of our time.

 I see my work as a is part of the collective consciousness, one of many Janus heads gazing back to the past, looking for meaning and sense of the present, and pulling both, into the future.
 The current paradigmatic shift away from patriarchal dominance and authoritarianism towards a new empowerment of the matriarchal will need a new way to describe the feminine.